Rhifz/UE4SDKGenerator/README.md

 This Tool is just Converted for Android from @KN4CK3R 's UE4SDKGen.
 Currently Tested on 64Bit Version of BGMI, But can support other games that have EngineVersion from 4.18 to 4.22.

+## This Is Not Final Version.
+* So Please If u don't know anything, Leave it

 ## How to Use:

 * Add Apk's pkgname and other details in Main.h.